 to whomever I thought I should.
 Truth is free.

+This was difficult!
 She was the guru's follower, lived in his surroundings, and yet an "SRF office" loomed that much in her mind.
-Later "the office" forged even his signature from Paramhansa - which he wrote -, to Paramahansa, by inserting one more 'a' in it.
+Forgery.
+After Yogananda's passing, "the office" forged his guru's signature from Paramhansa - which he wrote -, to Paramahansa, by inserting one more 'a' in it.
 A clear sign of editorial cheating.
 It is commented on by Jon Parsons in his book A Fight for Religious Freedom, chap.
 7:

 Some things crystallise over time: